devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 A deployment configuration is a manifest of the application.
 It defines the runtime behavior of the application.

-Devtron includes deployment template for both default as well as custom charts created by a super admin.
+You can select one of the default deployment charts or custom deployment charts which are created by super admin.

 To configure a deployment chart for your application, do the following steps: